 Rain Barrels and Cisterns

 Just 1 inch of rain on a 1,000 square-foot roof produces about 600 gallons of runoff.
 Rain barrel systems can be a great way to harvest some of this water to supplement irrigation needs.
 They provide naturally good quality water for your plants, and can even be used as a backup supply in the event of an emergency.
-MMWD offers rebates up to $50 on qualifying rain barrels and cisterns.
+MMWD offers rebates on qualifying rain barrels and cisterns.

 Slow It, Spread It, Sink It